 Moreover, even if we are mistaken in that regard, the same event that created the retrospective violation-the filing of the civil judicial action under the CAFRA statute-would itself render any supposed violation of the notice requirement moot.
 That is because we interpret section 983(a)(1)(F), which requires the return of the seized property if the Government fails to comply with the 60-day notice deadline "without prejudice to the right of the Government to commence a forfeiture proceeding at a later time," as allowing the Government to retain possession of the seized property if it promptly files the civil judicial action upon discovery of the missed deadline.
 See also Manjarrez v.
 United States, 2002 WL 31870533 (N.D.
-Ill.
+III.
 2002) (failure to send notice of an administrative forfeiture within the 60-day period prescribed by CAFRA does not bar the Government from commencing a civil judicial forfeiture action against the same property without first returning the property to the claimant).
-In a case where the supposed violation of the notice requirement does not even occur until the Government has decided to abandon the non-CAFRA forfeiture theory in favor of one to which the notice requirement applies, the Government will have filed the judicial action as discussed in ILAM 02-2, (see section I.F., infra) and maintained custody of the property pursuant to an arrest warrant in rem, before any obligation to return the seized property arises.
+In a case where the supposed violation of the notice requirement does not even occur until the Government has decided to abandon the non-CAFRA forfeiture theory in favor of one to which the notice requirement applies, the Government will have filed the judicial action as discussed in Interim Legal Advice Memorandum 02-2, (see section I.F, infra) and maintained custody of the property pursuant to an arrest warrant in rem, before any obligation to return the seized property arises.

 How to deal with the 90-day filing requirement in section 983(a)(3) presents a closer question.
 On the one hand, until the U.S. Attorney determines to pursue the civil judicial forfeiture under CAFRA statute, the 90-day filing requirement simply does not apply.
 On the other hand, if the Government routinely seized property under an exempted statute, delayed filing any civil judicial action for more than 90 days after a claimant filed a claim and cost bond, and then filed the judicial forfeiture under a CAFRA statute, it might create the appearance that the initial seizure under the exempted statute was merely a ruse to allow the U.S. Attorney to avoid complying with CAFRA when the Government intended all along to pursue the judicial forfeiture under the CAFRA statute.
-Accordingly, in any case referred by CBP or ICE where the initial seizure was pursuant to an exempted statute, the U.S. Attorney should make the decision whether to switch theories to a CAFRA statute, or to include both CAFRA and non-CAFRA theories in the complaint, within 90 days of the filing of the claim and cost bond; and if the decision is made to pursue the CAFRA forfeiture, the U.S. Attorney should file the complaint before the 90 days expires, or ask the court for an extension of time in accordance with section 983(a)(3).
+Accordingly, in any case referred by CBP or ICE where the initial seizure was pursuant to an exempted statute, or to include both CAFRA and non-CAFRA theories in the complaint, within 90 days of the filing of the claim and cost bond; and if the decision is made to pursue the CAFRA forfeiture, the U.S. Attorney should file the complaint before the 90 days expires, or ask the court for an extension of time in accordance with section 983(a)(3).

-D. Whether to file a judicial forfeiture action when the timeliness or form of an administrative forfeiture claim is in dispute52 discusses whether, in such cases, the seizing agency should enter a declaration of forfeiture or refer the case to the U.S. Attorney.
+D. Whether to file a judicial forfeiture action when the timeliness or form of an administrative forfeiture claim is in dispute

 There are times when the claim filed in an administrative forfeiture proceeding is facially defective or filed out of time, but the claimant disputes that characterization.
-This section
+This section discusses whether, in such cases, the seizing agency should enter a dcclaration of forfeiture or refer the case to the U.S. Attorney.